-Who shall bring any charge against God's elect?
+Who shall bring a charge against God's elect?
 It is God who justifies.
-Romans 8:33
+Rom.
+8:33

 God accepts no accusations of sin against his elect and sanctified people, with regard to their eternal destiny.
 Why not?
-Because Christ has granted them his perfect righteousness which never changes.
+Because Christ has granted them his righteousness.
+And the perfect righteousness of Christ never changes.
 If justification could be lost, it would have to be for another cause than sin.

-Such teaching seems strange to the carnal mind because sin is always supposed to result in condemnation.
+This makes no sense to the carnal mind because sin is always supposed to result in condemnation.
 But God has driven a wedge between these two things.
-That wedge is called justification.
+The wedge is called justification.

 In jurisprudence, a trial cannot take place until the court receives a written accusation.
-If for some reason the judge does not acknowledge the accusation, no trial can take place and the prisoner goes free.
-The judge is under no obligation to say to the prisoner, "Oh, what a wonderful person you are!"
+If for some reason the judge does not acknowledge the accusation, then no trial can take place and the prisoner goes free.
+The judge is under no obligation to say to the prisoner, Oh, what a wonderful person you are!
 He need not say anything.
-He is making no declarations of guilty or innocence.
+He is not even making a declaration of 'not guilty'.
 The judge means only that the accusation is legally inadmissible.

 Imagine this scene in heaven.
-Satan appears and says, "God, look at what your kid did!
+Satan appears and says, God, look at what your kid did!
 She gossiped.
 She has a loose tongue.
-She caused all sorts of problems in the church!"
-God replies, Who do you think you are, coming in here and accusing my kids!
+She caused all sorts of problems in the church!
+God replies, Who do you think you are coming in here and accusing my kids!
 You are not even a part of the family.
-I can take care of my own family and do not need your advice.
-Get out!"
+I can take care of my own family and do not need your advice to do it.
+Get out!
 Satan leaves.

 Does that end the story?
 Not quite.
-After God slams the door on Satan, he says, "Daughter, come here a moment.
-There is a little matter I'd like to discuss with you."
+After God slams the door on Satan, He says, Daughter, come here a moment.
+There is a little matter I'd like to discuss with you.

-Right there is the difference between justification and sanctification.
-This difference is not theological hairsplitting.
-It makes the difference between defeat and victory, legalism and freedom in our relationship to the Father.
+Right there is the difference between justification and Sanctification.
+And this difference is hardly theological hairsplitting.
+It makes the difference between defeat and victory, legalism and freedom, in our relationship to the Father.

-We are free to assume the Father is delighted with us until he says otherwise.
+We are free to assume the Father is delighted with us until He says otherwise.
 He is proud of his kids and rejoices over us.
 He is truly glad to have us in the family.

-...he will rejoice over you with gladness... he will exult over you with loud singing.
-Zephaniah 3:17
+He will take great delight in you ... he will rejoice over you with singing.
+Zeph.3:17